nikkilocke/CodeFirstWebFramework/contentFiles/Documentation.md

 The WebServer class will determine which class is required, and then creates an object of that class, and calls its `Call` method.
 This collects the parameters, and calls CallMethod to find the correct method and call it.

+The WebServer finds the appropriate AppModule class, and separates the url into module name and method name by calling Namespace.ParseUrl.
+The default implementation considers all urls with 0, 1 or 2 parts (e.g. `http://server/`__module__`/`__method__`.`__extension__`?parameters`, `http://server/`__module__ or `http://server/`) as candidates to call code.
+If __module__ is missing, `home` is assumed.
+If __method__ is missing `default` is assumed.
+ParseUrl then looks for an AppModule subclass called __module__ or __module__`Module` (case is not significant).
+If no module is found, then a `FileSender` module is created to find and return the file from the file system.

+You can change this module searching behaviour by creating a subclass of `Namespace` (with the same name, but in your own Namespace), and overriding this method.

+You can also create an AppModule called `FileSender` in your own Namespace to override the `FileSender` class (but it must have a constructor that accepts a single filename string in its constructor).

 ### Method parameters and returns

 The simplest method has no parameters, and no return value.
-Once it has been called (by a web request for `/class/method.html`), on its return the Call method will see that no response has been sent yet, and call Respond, which looks for a template file with the same name (i.e. /class/method.tmpl), fills in that template using the AppModule, and returns the resulting html.
+Once it has been called (by a web request for `/class/method.html`), on its return the Call method will see that no response has been sent yet, and call Respond, which looks for a template file with the same name (i.e. `/class/method.tmpl`), fills in that template using the AppModule, and returns the resulting html.
 Any parameters provided in the request are supplied in the `AppModule.GetParameters` and `AppModule.PostParameters` NameValueCollections.
 There is also an `AppModule.Parameters` NameValueCollection which is a merge of both of the above.

 A method may also have named parameters.
 CallMethod will look for request parameters with the same names, and fill in the parameters to the method accordingly.
-If the parameters don't match, or are not all supplied, it throws an Exception, which will  will return a 500 Internal Server error (along with details of the exception formatted with exception.tmpl).
+If the parameters don't match, or are not all supplied, it throws an Exception, which will return a 500 Internal Server error (along with details of the exception formatted with exception.tmpl).

 A method may also return something - if it returns a Form, the form is rendered.
 Otherwise the Call method will call WriteResponse to convert the returned type to a response.
 Streams and strings are returned unchanged - any other non-null return value is converted to a json object.
 The javascript provided often uses Ajax calls (e.g. to save a form), and many of these expect an object of type `AjaxReturn` to return the status and results of a call.